AjTheDissident/spiderfoot-osint-lab/README.md

 ![Discovered IP Addresses](screenshots/06-ip-addresses.png)

-This demonstrated how a single starting domain can lead to additional infrastructure through DNS resolution and other public relationships.
+These results demonstrate how SpiderFoot can expand an investigation from a single starting point into additional hostnames, IP addresses, and infrastructure relationships.

+At this stage, these are **tool-generated findings**.
+Manual validation would be required before treating important relationships as confirmed intelligence.

 ---